cevadtokatli/copy-style-file/README.md

 # Copy Style File

 Copy style file copies less and css files from source to dist with Webpack.
-It compiles less to css, then minifies them if you are running in production mode.
+It compiles less to css, then minifies them if it is in production mode.

 **NPM**
 ```